 Is this the same squat program we did last Fall or last Spring?

-No. Both of those previous squat programs were original creations we mixed into the regular class programming with varied days and slightly less structured loading.
-We had a ton of PRs at the conclusion of both of those programs, and we expect the same this time around even though this current program is more deliberate and structured (for reasons explained previously before the program started), with back squat days on Tuesdays and Fridays.
+No and yes, respectively.
+The Fall squat program was an original creation we mixed into the regular class programming with varied days and slightly less structured loading.
+We had a ton of PRs at the conclusion of both programs last year, and we expect the same this time around - particularly since this deliberate and structured method (which was covered previously before the program started), has y'all back squatting on Tuesdays and Fridays.

 This current program is an adapted version of the "Russian Master's Squat Program."
 If you're a bit of a weightlifting geek and find yourself thinking "Why don't we do the full Russian Squat Program?" - which is quite a bit more volume in a shorter period of time - my honest answer is "because you have a job, and a life, and want to be a useful human... and mostly because it might actually break you."
 For nearly everyone at the gym the 2x per week program (aka "Masters") is plenty, given that we program so many other days of lifting and conditioning on a weekly basis.
 I think the full Russian Squat Program is great if you're 22 years old, are weightlifting full time, have the the luxury of being able to take a nap in the middle of every training day, have daily access to a cold plunge and ice baths, eat like you're going into hibernation, and have no aspirations of wanting to do things like breathe hard for twenty minutes, be useful at work, or make it through the day without falling asleep at your computer because your CNS is on empty.